Archduchess Isabella Clara of Austria: Regency

 During her husband's life, Isabella Clara relied on the advice of her lover and controlled the political situation in the duchy.
-When she became a Regent on behalf of her minor son, she appointed Count Bulgarini as her First Minister and took a neutral position between the Spanish and French kingdoms and also kept a cautious policy to ensure that Mantua and Montferrat would become independent from the Holy Roman Empire.
+When she became regent on behalf of her minor son, she appointed Count Bulgarini as her First Minister and took a neutral position between the Spanish and French kingdoms and also kept a cautious policy to ensure that Mantua and Montferrat would become independent from the Holy Roman Empire.

 In November 1666, she received the ducal investiture from the Holy Roman Emperor on her son's behalf, which confirmed his ownership over the fiefs of Reggiolo and Luzzara that the Dukes of Guastalla had controlled since 1631.
 During her regency, Isabella Clara increased the Duchy of Mantua's territory, strengthening its defenses.
 Under the mediation of Luis de Guzmán Ponce de Leon, governor of Duchy of Milan, she also obtained several islands in the Po river without hostility; these were also claimed by the Duchy of Modena and Reggio.
 In addition, Count Bulgarini used his position to improve the economic situation of the state with several tax, judicial and law enforcement systems and the quality of life of the local population.